Azure/acs-engine/docs/dcos.md

  * deploy a simple hello-world app,
  * deploy a simple docker app,
  * look at logs of your workload,
- * and deploy a simple web app publically available to the world.
+ * and deploy a simple web app publicly available to the world.

  1. After successfully deploying the template write down the two output master and agent FQDNs (Fully Qualified Domain Name).